-The organization of Tankla is led by three members in the board, who all have different backgrounds and years’ worth of experience working with the youth.
-The organization has several branches – volunteer passport, youth paper, summer school, Tankla TV, student workscamps, training centre (camp counsellor, camp leader and topics which are related with media) coordinating the Tugila (support centre) work of counties, the networking of counties youth work and ESC.
+The organization of Tankla is led by five members in the board, who all have different backgrounds and years’ worth of experience working with the youth.
+The organization has several branches – volunteer passport, youth media (TV and news), summer school, student workscamps, training centre (camp counsellor, camp leader and topics which are related with media) coordinating ESC voluntary service projects in Valga county and coordinating the networking of counties youth work.
 We cooperate with youth workers of the county, others who are related with the youth and with different organizations (Estonian Defence League, Valga County Development Agency, Estonian Police, Estonian Red Cross, Valga county schools and 3 municipalities Valga, Tõrva, Valga).

-There are 13 youth centres in Valga county, three of which are located in small towns (population of 2 000 to 13 000) and 10 in villages (population of 200 to 2 000), where the youth centres are serving youngsters throughout the local areas (a group of villages), but are located permantetly in one village.
-Valga county countryside areas are sparsely located and diffusely established and the youth centres are located in major villages (population of 100 to 450).
-Because in most Valga county areas the population is little and thin, then youth centres are cooperating a lot with neighboring municipalities youth centres and with various institutions in the municipality (schools, libraries, cultural centers), to organize higer sized events and activities with the cooperation so to involve plenty more young people and a larger number from the community.
+There are 13 youth centres in Valga county, three main ones, which are located in small towns - Tõrva, Otepää and Valga (population of 2 500 to 12 000) and 10 branches in rural areas, where the youth centres are serving youngsters throughout the local areas (a group of villages), but are located permanently in one village.
+Valga county countryside areas are sparsely located and diffusely established and the youth centres are located in major villages (population of 200 to 450).
+Because in most Valga county areas the population is little and thin, then youth centres are cooperating a lot with neighboring youth centres and with various institutions in the municipality (schools, libraries, cultural centers), to organize higher sized events and activities with the cooperation so to involve plenty more young people and a larger number from the community.

 Including into Tankla network the Valga county youth centres are operating on the principle of open youth work.
 Youth work is a creation of conditions for promoting the diverse development of young people which enables them to be active outside their families, formal education acquired within the adult education system, and work on the basis of their free will.